 Mr. Halpern was part of the team representing Cisco Systems in international trade secret and patent litigation regarding network routers and their operating systems, and helped to formulate an innovative case strategy and basis for a global injunction against Huawei.
 The case was settled favorably to Cisco.

 Mr. Halpern was part of the trial team defending Matrix Pharmaceuticals against trade secret and patent claims relating to processes for purifying collagen for human use.
 Drafted a successful motion for sanctions against opposing counsel that forced Collagen to settle the case favorably to Matrix.

 On behalf of Logitech, Mr. Halpern responded to Ligos’ persistent demands for up to $20 million for allegedly unauthorized use of copyrighted Ligos software.
 After conducting factual and legal investigation, he drafted letter memo to Ligos that caused it to abandon the matter without any payment from Logitech.

 Connectu v.
 Facebook

-Mr. Halpernw as part of team that represented Facebook Inc. in a case involving computer hacking and misappropriation claims.
+Mr. Halpern was part of the team that represented Facebook Inc. in a case involving computer hacking and misappropriation claims.
 He drafted large portions of the briefing on the successful motion to dismiss the entire case.